pb4git/Nash-DQN-CSB-Article/README.md

 Q-Learning was described above as a value-based technique where an agent learns a value function over all (State, Action) pairs by interacting with its environment.

-If the runner is considered as part of the environment, a blocker can be trained can be trained with the same Q-learning framework that was described for the runner alone.
+If the runner is considered as part of the environment, a blocker can be trained with the same Q-learning framework that was described for the runner alone.

 Rewards are defined as follows:
  - -1 when the runner takes a checkpoint